oracle/dw-vldb-samples/tpcds_etabs/README.md

 If you leave the script unedited, you just create a symbolic link "/tmp/tpcdsload" pointing to the directory containing all of your dsdgen files.

-The external tables are named "X_<oracle_table_name>" - so take care if you have any tables called "X_something" as these might be dropped when you run tpcds_etabs.sql.
+The external tables are named "X_tpcds_table_name" - so take care if you have any tables called "X_something" as these might be dropped when you run tpcds_etabs.sql.